liyanasahir/hugo-blog/content/posts/on-gate.md

 ***

 **Careers360: Congratulations on becoming a GATE 2021 topper.
-How do you feel when you come to know that you are the topper of GATE 2021?**
+How do you feel when you come to know about the results?**

 Thank you!
 And to answer your question - it felt unreal.
 I am still getting used to the idea of it.